 Period (menstrual cycle) tracking apps

-Period tracking apps are used to track periods and often predict when the next one is due.
-Read more about how to use period tracking apps safely.
+• Period tracking apps are used to track periods and often predict when the next one is due.

-The importance of using period tracking apps with caution
+Use period tracking apps with caution

-Most apps have algorithms that produce predictions and suggestions for users.
+• Most apps are based on predictive algorithms: Most apps have algorithms that produce predictions and suggestions for users.
 This process is not transparent, as algorithms are treated as commercially sensitive and so they're not revealed.
 There appear to be 2 types of predictive algorithm used by apps:

 • Period tracking algorithms, which take user-input dates of menstruation along with standardised information about menstrual cycles and ovulation timing.